barend-erasmus/linux-demo/README.md

 `sudo mkdir /etc/redis` create the directory.

-`sudo nano /etc/redis/6379.conf` opens/creates the file at '/etc/redis/6379.conf' in 'nano'
+`sudo nano /etc/redis/6379.conf` opens/creates the file at '/etc/redis/6379.conf' in 'nano'.

-If we just wanted to create a file without opening it we could have used `touch /etc/redis/6379.conf`
+If we just wanted to create a file without opening it we could have used `touch /etc/redis/6379.conf`.

 `redis-server /etc/redis/6379.conf` run Redis Server with the config as a parameter.

 ## Configure Redis as a Service

+NO CONTENT

 ## Installing NGINX on a Ubuntu Server